themartiancompany/opfs/README.md

 otherwise a `ReferenceError: SharedArrayBuffer is not defined` error will be thrown.

-The headers are automatically respectively by
-Parcel and Serve in the Typescript and
+The headers are automatically set up respectively by Parcel and Serve in the Typescript and
 Javascript examples below.